 - December – The Organizational Science program graduated Heather Gordon and Joe Allen – members of its inaugural cohort.

-- Summer - The 5th Annual Organizational Science Summer Institute (OSSI) was held, marking a new milestone for the Institute, its fellows, and the program.
+- Summer – The 5th Annual Dr. Shawn Long Organizational Science Institute (formerly OSSI) was held, marking a new milestone for the Institute, its fellows, and the program.